KhalidCEU/proyecto1/README.md

 OPTIONS:
-    add product     : create and add a product (asks for item type, color, size...etc) list            : list all the products
+    add product     : create and add a product (asks for item type, color, size...etc) delete product  : delete a product (asks for the product ID) list            : list all the products
     exit            : exit the CLI
 ```